MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 **Opening**

-In the subject line, name the position you're applying for and the city it's in, separated by a dash.
-Default to something more generic if you're not applying for a particular position, eg.  "Software Developer" or "Rails Developer" if it's a Rails shop.
-This way you can start off strong with a "I am a web developer with experience in X, Y and Z".
+Start off strong with a "I am a web developer with experience in X, Y and Z".
 Do not open with "I would like to apply to the Ruby developer position listed on your website".
 That's boring.
+After that, have a sentence that says that you're looking for a job, something like "I'm looking to join a team where I can help build interesting projects and continue to grow as a developer."
+The point of this sentence is to say you're looking for a job, willing to learn, and as a segway into the next part.
+Close this paragraph with the company blurb.

 **Company-specific Blurb**

 Somewhere in your letter write two sentences about the company and why you want to work there.
 Don't sell them on generic excitement about how awesome the team is and what a collaborative work environment they have.
 That's only convincing if you've actually met people there or visited their office.
+Instead, the message you should get across, is that you're excited to find out if you're a good mutual fit.
 Your letter will be a lot more compelling if you can mention something you know about the industry they're in and why that appeals to you.
-If you spend five minutes on a job application, four of those should be for scanning the Wikipedia article about the industry they're in and picking out buzzwords.
+If you spend
+five minutes on a job application, four of those should be for scanning the Wikipedia article about the industry they're in and the company website and picking out buzzwords.

 Consider these examples: